-The findings highlight the need for greater integration of skill education in schools.
+The findings highlight the need for greater integration of vocational education in schools.
 Policymakers can use this data to introduce diverse skill courses, provide funding and infrastructure support, and raise awareness among students about career opportunities.
 Strengthening industry partnerships and aligning courses with job market needs can enhance skill development and employability.

-There is limited availability of skill education in schools.
-Less than half of the schools offer skill courses for Grade 9 and above.
-Only some of the students can be seen opting for skill courses from those schools.
-Schools must consider expanding the availability of such courses and further motivate the students to get enrolled in them.
+The availability of skill education for Grade 9 and above in schools is less than half.
+Very few students can be seen opting for skill courses from those schools.
+Schools must consider expanding the availability of such courses and further motivate the students to get enrolled in them to enhance skill development and employability.